All Episodes

 Use it for something specific.

-You know, it it's fun to rename streets and paint things on the street, but that's just symbolic.
+You know, it's fun to rename streets and paint things on the street, but that's just symbolic.

-It's not gonna make any real change.
+It's not going to make any real change.

-So don't waste don't waste the protest.
+So don't waste the protest.

 Get something accomplished with it.

-We're gonna say that, you know, it's like a big street party when you just take over city blocks, take over precincts, cops don't go in, the mayor doesn't care, the governor doesn't care, they don't want it to get involved at all, seemingly.
+We're going to say that it's like a big street party when you just take over city blocks, take over precincts.

 Well, I think this is what kills Democrats in November.